 All quilts are designed and machine-pieced, quilted and assembled by Laura and her small team of talented, U.S. based quilters and seamstresses who work out of their home studios.

 I source materials from small, US-based businesses and use high quality 100% cotton, a linen/cotton blend, Belgian linen, natural raw silk, and thick US-grown unbleached cotton batting.

 Because each piece is handmade, there may be slight imperfections.
 But to me, that’s what makes it special and gives it the mark of the maker.
 Unless the quilt you purchase is one-of-a-kind, the production time for a quilt is 4 - 6 weeks.
 If you need it sooner, please contact me at email@example.com.

-Machine-quilted quilts and pillow covers are machine washable.
+Machine-quilted quilts are machine washable.
 Use a color catcher in the first wash to prevent color bleeding.
 Machine wash on delicate in cold water with a mild detergent.
 Tumble dry low, hang or lay flat to dry.
 Quilts will crinkle slightly after being washed.
 Iron to smooth if needed.